 Than everything we lost forever.

 1968 Paper faces The junta in its heyday.
 With fear seeping in through all the cracks like something out of Kafka's pages.
 It is the inability of the characters to live in a world that is irrational and hostile.
 Not because they are incapable out of personal guilt, but because the world in which they live in rejects them.
 But this consciousness of the Impossible is the strongest sense of existence.

 1965 Small cage It was written in the troubled 60s.
 When we were trying to get out of the trauma of post-war adolescence.
 When the betrayed innocence and guilt of joy were upon us.
 With Sartre's denial and existential nihilism reaching the desolate rocks of my life.
 My handicapped hero will live through all these experiences.

 1963 Small Worlds The adolescent times I used to recite Eliot's lyrics on the shores of Lemnos lead me to Small Worlds.
-The effect is obvious.
+His influence is obvious.
 But that doesn't seem to bother me.
-With these "Eliotic" poems I bid farewell to what I lost, the magic of youth on the island.
+With this "Eliotic" poetical flow I bid farewell to what I lost, the magic of youth on the island.
 Or maybe, fearful of the reality I live in, I return there.
 I return with my poetry.
 A wrinkled poetry.

 1961 Study It is my initiation into the knowledge of pain and decay.
 Time becomes a tyrannical concept that digs deep into my soul.
 It becomes a new anxiety that I will call existential in later times.